EdJoPaTo/grammy-inline-menu/README.md

 `action` has to be unique in this menu.

 `doFunc(ctx)` will be triggered when user presses the button.

 `hide(ctx)` (optional) can hide the button when return is true.

+`setParentMenuAfter` (optional) can be set to true in order to open the parent menu instead of the current menu after the doFunc was executed.

 ### `menu.simpleButton(text, action, {doFunc, hide, joinLastRow})`